tfresource/tfresource-website/topics/Transit Route Frequency.md

 ---
 title: "Transit Route Frequency"
+categories:
+   - Needs Review
-categories: "!Needs Review,Public Transport (Transit) Modeling"
+   - Public Transport (Transit) Modeling
 ---

 [Transit Route](Transit_Route) frequency can be represented in a variety of ways.
 The two most common ways are: